mi-erasmusmc/ontobrowser/doc/INSTALL.md

 ## Building and Deploying OntoBrowser
 1. Download the project from GitHub: https://github.com/Novartis/ontobrowser/archive/master.zip
 2. Unzip the master.zip file
-3. Build and package the project using Maven i.e. `mvn package`
+3. Build and package the project using Maven i.e. `mvn clean package`
 4. Copy the `ontobrowser.war` file (located in the `target` directory) to Wildfly's `deployments` directory

 **Note:** If using a non-Oracle database perform the changes listed in the [non-oracle_changes.md](./non-oracle_changes.md) file before building the project.